aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 # Generic Computation

 There's many ways to describe a computation but for this post we'll focus on a process of transforming inputs into outputs through a series of applications of elementary operations or rules that build the result from the inputs.
 The basic building blocks of computation in ML are operations like addition, multiplication, and more complex functions that can be composed together.
 In the context of ML for graphics we usually jump straight into convolutions which are matrix multiplications, which are scalar multiplications with additions.
 I'd say that complexity of ML doesn't lie in its compute because usually really basic operations are used, rather the complexity is in getting that compute to produce a useful result.
-It is also somewhat confusing after analyzing the models that stacking simple compute outperforms analytical solutions in both quality and speed.
+It is also somewhat confusing after analyzing the models that stacking simple compute outperforms analytical solutions in both quality and speed, in many empirical cases.

-Getting batck to matrices, the best way to imagine a matrix-matrix multiplication is via a cube where each cell c_ijk in a cube is a multiplication of elements on its sides A_ik and B_kj, and every element in the result C_ij matrix(third cube side) is a sum reduction(accumulation) along the k axis.
+Getting back to matrices, the best way to imagine a matrix-matrix multiplication is via a cube where each cell c_ijk in a cube is a multiplication of elements on its sides A_ik and B_kj, and every element in the result C_ij matrix(third cube side) is a sum reduction(accumulation) along the k axis.
 You can build a mat mul with just an expand(), element wise multiply and reduce(dim=k).
 Expand effectively is a way to broadcast values along a new dimension.
 So we first expand both matrices to have the same 3D dimensions, element wise multiply and then reduce the K dimension.

 ![](/assets/compute_graph/mm.png)